 Learning Mentor Support at St. Austin’s

 Our Learning Mentor is Mr. Laurie.
-He works as part of our Pastoral Team alongside Mr. Senior (SENCO and Digital Learning & Inclusion Manager)
+He works as part of our Pastoral Team alongside Mr. Senior (SENCO and Digital Learning & Inclusion Manager) and Mrs Scott (DSL and Senior Admin).

 What is a Learning Mentor?